ajwills72/hbab/docs/README.md

 ## Assessment

+As this is a course on AI, I couldn't resist sharing a couple of examples of the GPT-3 AI system writing essays - for the [Guardian](https://www.theguardian.com/commentisfree/2020/sep/08/robot-wrote-this-article-gpt-3) newspaper, and as part of a [Medium](https://sauravkumr.medium.com/i-told-gpt-3-to-write-an-essay-about-the-future-of-ai-93c9d5f47e61) article.
+Make sure _you_ pass the Turing test and convince me your essay was written by a human!

+More seriously, here's some extensive [essay guidance](essay-guidance.pdf) for these assessments.

 ### Main period

 1. Critically review the development of brain-like artificial intelligence systems for perception, from the Mark 1 Perceptron to modern convolutional networks.
 What innovations took us from one to the other?
 How did the systems improve, and what is still left to do?